 Is anger a symptom of anxiety?

 Psychologists have associated both anger and anxiety with the loss of control.
-Meaning that when you are faced with stress and tension, you feel that you are not capable of dealing with it and you may get worried and anxious.
+Meaning that you feel that you cannot deal with stress and tension when faced with stress, and you may get worried and anxious.
 If you feel that the situation is more threatening, that anxiety can transform into anger so quickly.

 Can anxiety cause anger and irritability?

-Often, when you are anxious and you don’t acknowledge or express it, your anxiety can transform into frustration, which may become anger or rage.
+When you are anxious and don’t acknowledge or express it, your anxiety can transform into frustration, resulting in anger or rage.
 When this happens, the person develops an underlying fear of an event, person, or thing in their life.

 How can I stop anxiety and anger?